-- 1.4 The purpose of the policy is to set out who can apply for social housing in Rushcliffe, how priority is given to different applicants and how the housing register is maintained. - 1.5 If you need to contact us about the Policy, you can do so as below (but please note that there are other contact details about how you bid in section 24): - By email to strategichousing@rushcliffe.gov.uk - By letter addressed to Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham NG2 7YG - By telephone on 0115 981 9911 (ask for the Housing Options Team) - In person by coming to the Rushcliffe Borough Council Customer Service Centre, Fountain Court, Gordon Road, West Bridgford, Nottingham NG2 5LN during usual business hours
+- 1.4 The purpose of the policy is to set out who can apply for social housing in Rushcliffe, how priority is given to different applicants and how the housing register is maintained. - 1.5 If you need to contact us about the Policy, you can do so as below (but please note that there are other contact details about how you bid in section 24): - By email to strategichousing@rushcliffe.gov.uk - By letter addressed to Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham NG2 7YG - By telephone on 0115 981 9911 (ask for the Housing Options Team) - In person by visiting one of our customer service contact points around the Borough.
+Please see our website for the location and opening times of our contact points: www.rushcliffe.gov.uk/about-us/customer-services/find-and-contact-us